Learn to Play

 You don’t have to be athletic to have fun.
 You don’t have to be tall to have fun.
 You can be terrible at volleyball and still have fun.
 You can have fun if you’re a 6-year-old kid or a 60-year-old adult. nine square truly is for everybody.

 The only requirements for finding a place to play nine square is sufficient space, and flat ground.
 If you play with all nine squares, the set itself is a 15’X15’ square.

 You’ll need at least that much space to play with all nine squares, but less space will do if you’re playing with fewer squares.

 The possibilities really are endless, but here are a few ideas.

 Obviously, this list is not exhaustive, but you get the idea.
 Because the game is so easy to set up, time isn’t an issue.
 You can be playing the game in minutes, no matter the occasion.

 Why should you play?

 This is the perfect community-building game.
 Whether you’re a family, group of coworkers, or old friends, it’s a fun game.

-Because you can play and enjoy 4 Square Volleyball no matter your age, fitness, or skill, it’s a perfect way to make and strengthen relationships.
+Because you can play and enjoy nine square volleyball no matter your age, fitness, or skill, it’s a perfect way to make and strengthen relationships.

-It’s easy to walk away from a game of 4 square volleyball smiling, no matter the score.
+It’s easy to walk away from a game of nine square volleyball smiling, no matter the score.